 This sequel to Clinical Pharmacology I continues to provide the theoretical background that enables students to provide safe and effective nursing care related to drugs and natural products to persons throughout the lifespan.
 Students will learn to make selected clinical decisions in the context of nursing regarding using current, reliable sources of information, monitoring and evaluating the effectiveness of drug therapy, teaching persons from diverse populations regarding safe and effective use of drugs and natural products, intervening to increase therapeutic benefits and reduce potential negative effects, and communicating appropriately with other health professionals regarding drug therapy.
-The course addresses additional classes of drugs and related natural products not contained in Clinical Pharmacology I. Prerequisite: NRS 111, NRS 230 and NRS 232 Corequisite: NRS 112 and NRS 233.
+The course addresses additional classes of drugs and related natural products not contained in Clinical Pharmacology I. Prerequisites: NRS 111, NRS 230 and NRS 232.
+Corequisites: NRS 112 and NRS 233.

 NRS 232.
 Pathophysiological Processes I. 3 Credits.

 This course introduces pathophysiological processes that contribute to many different disease states across the lifespan and human responses to those processes.
-It includes the foundational concepts of cellular adaption, injury, and death; inflammation and tissue healing; fluid and electrolyte imbalances; and physiologic response to stressors, as well as additional pathophysiological processes.
+It includes the foundational concepts of cellular adaption, injury, and death; inflammation and tissue healing; fluid and electrolyte imbalances; and physiologic response to stressors and pain, as well as additional pathophysiological processes.
 Students will learn to make selective clinical decisions in the context of nursing regarding using current, reliable sources of pathophysiology information, selecting and interpreting focused nursing assessments based on knowledge of pathophysiological processes, teaching persons from diverse populations regarding pathophysiological processes, and communicating with other health professionals regarding pathophysiological processes.
 Prerequisite: NRS 110.
-Co-requisite: NRS 111 and NRS 230.
+Corequisite: NRS 111 and NRS 230.

 NRS 233.
 Pathophysiological Processes II.
 3 Credits.